crossplane-contrib/provider-aws/CODE_GENERATION.md

 ## Code generation

+Before getting started with generating code, ensure you have set up your environment by following the steps in the Crossplane [contributing guide.](https://github.com/crossplane/crossplane/blob/master/CONTRIBUTING.md#establishing-a-development-environment)

 AWS groups their resources under _services_ and the code generator works on per-service basis.
 For example, `rds` is a service that contains `DBInstance`, `DBCluster` and many other related resources.
 The first thing to do is to figure